CrescentonC/mlscript/README.md

 and only your modified tests will be run.
 There is a `lumberhack/shared/src/test/resources/PaperExamples.mls` file with examples for you to start editing and getting new results from Lumberhack.

+  Test output (program after expansion, producer/consumer matches and program after optimization) is inserted **in place** in the test file after each corresponding block, as comments beginning with `//│`.
+  This makes it very easy and convenient to see the test results for each code block.
+  For this reason, we recommend using an editor that automatically reloads open files on changes.
+  VSCode and Sublime Text work well for this.

-[TODO: explain the output will be inserted in-place, and how to generate ocaml programs] Currently, we support input programs using a subset of MLscript syntax (explained below) and Haskell syntax (so that we can port the `nofib` benchmarks).
+  Currently, we support input programs using a subset of MLscript syntax (explained below) and Haskell syntax (so that we can port the `nofib` benchmarks).
-We recommend using MLscript syntax to manually write programs as inputs to Lumberhack, because the generated output will likely be more readable due to less name mangling
+  We recommend using MLscript syntax to manually write programs as inputs to Lumberhack, because the generated output tends to be more readable due to less name mangling.

   - The supported MLscript syntax is [described below](#supported-mlscript-syntax).
     We also implemented the example programs we described in the paper using